Dental Implants – West Caldwell, NJ

 A single dental implant post can be placed in the area of the jaw where the tooth used to be.
 After it has fused with the bone, we can restore it with a dental crown that matches the shape, size, and color of your natural teeth.
 Choosing a dental implant crown over a traditional dental bridge means we won’t have to remove any of your natural enamel.

 One of the greatest challenges that come from dentures is a good fit.
-A few dental implants can hold your denture in place and give you greater confidence while eating and speaking.
+Instead of relying on the natural suction of your gum line, a few dental implants can hold your dentures in place, providing the foundation your new teeth need to remain stable.
+In turn, you’ll also be able to enjoy greater confidence while eating and speaking.

 The All-on-4 procedure is a special kind of dental implant treatment that involves replacing an entire row of teeth with just four implant posts.
 Said posts are placed at specific angles that let them take advantage of the areas of the jaw where bone density is highest; this makes the All-on-4 procedure a viable option even for those who have experienced bone loss.